 Any parent knows that having a child inevitably involves messes.
 But having kids in the household can also make your home a haven for germs!

-In the middle of cold and flu season — and especially in the middle of a pandemic — it can seem like germs are everywhere.
-And in fact, if surfaces in your home, at work and at your child’s school were closely examined, those germs would be evident.
+In the middle of cold and flu season, it can seem like germs are everywhere.
+And in fact, if surfaces in your home, at work, and at your child’s school were closely examined, those germs would be evident.

 That means that you and your family are being exposed to germy surfaces and objects all the time.
 Some of those germs are even coming home with you.

 But that doesn’t mean that getting sick has to be a fact of life.
 You can take steps to protect yourselves from illness by cleaning and disinfecting your home regularly, especially when spending more time at home due to school closures or social distancing.